Individualisation and independence…

 - Design and Technology: woodwork, textile crafts, IT, gardening

 - Movement: surfing, tennis, dance, hiking, abseiling, camp

-- Year 8 Project: personal exploration culminating in presentation
+- Year 8 Project: personal interest exploration project, culminating in presentation